Austin package explosions leave teen dead, women hurt after three blasts in 2 weeks

 "There are similarities that we cannot rule out that these two items are, in fact, related," Manley said.

 The Austin-Travis County EMS tweeted that a teenage male was killed and a woman in her 40s was taken to the hospital.
-Manley said she had non-life threatening injuries.
+Manley said she had non-life-threatening injuries.

-FBI agents could be seen going around the neighborhood, and the Bureau of Alcohol, Tobacco, Firearms and Explosives said it responded to the scene.
+FBI agents could be seen going around the neighborhood, and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) said it responded to the scene.

-But just minutes after Manley's news conference finished, a separate explosion was reported around 11:49 a.m. in the Montopolis neighborhood, located southeast of downtown Austin.
-That blast left a woman in her 70's with "life-threatening" injuries, officials said.
-The Austin-Travis County EMS said on Twitter a second woman in her 80's was being treated for an "unrelated medical issue."
+The Austin Police Department believes that the third incident is related to the prior two package bombings, but Manley told reporters that they have not detemined a specific ideology behind the incidents or found any motives.

-Authorities have not yet said if this incident is related to the prior two package bombings but fire officaials said on Twitter the third explosion also involved a package.
 All three locations are withinin 16 miles of each other.

 Damage inside the home from the early morning blast is "significant," according to Manley, who added investigators are going to nearby homes to see if any outdoor surveillance footage exists.